Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: RESULTS AND DISCUSSION

 \subsection{Baseline Model Performance}

 Presented first are baseline results demonstrating the performance of a single DepthViT sub-ensemble model.
 This model was trained on \textit{Run323940} data which originates from the 2018 dataset.
-The HE data was first randomized by LS and then divided using a 60\%/20\%/20\% split into \textit{training data}, \textit{validation data}, and \textit{test data}.
-The $\mu_{\text{err}}$ and $\sigma_{\text{err}}$ values were derived by deploying the trained model on its associated validation data.
-Synthetic anomalies of the previously-described values were injected into the test data to simulate run-time inference and evaluate performance.
+The HE data was first randomized by LS and then divided using a 60\%/20\%/20\% split into \textit{training data}, \textit{test data}, and \textit{validation data}.
+The $\mu_{\text{err}}$ and $\sigma_{\text{err}}$ values were derived by deploying the trained model on its associated test data.
+Synthetic anomalies of the previously-described values were injected into the validation data to simulate run-time inference and evaluate performance.
 Only one anomaly factor was considered at a given time (anomalies of different values were not injected into the same dataset).
 Optimization studies were performed on a variety of hyperparameters including patch size, number of kernels, masking ratio, and time-window length $T$.
-The optimal hyperparameter values were selected according to their anomaly detection performance, rather than test loss value during training.
-It was observed however that the two results were typically correlated (the lowest test loss also provided the optimal anomaly detection performance).
+The optimal hyperparameter values were selected according to their anomaly detection performance.
 Varying the patch size did not lead to improved performance, however it was found that decreasing the patch size did lead to longer inference compute times.
 A gap-score value of $G_0=0.3$ was selected as the optimized threshold for events to be classified as anomalous.
 Increasing $T$ was found to improve recall performance for persistent anomalies across all anomaly factors, however recall performance was found to degrade as a result for transient anomalies.
 Precision performance improved for increasing $T$, however, the improvements are marginal except in the shortest transient cases.
 As a trade-off between these results, a time-window value of $T=5$ was selected as an optimized value.
 Table~\ref{tab:anomaly_strength_metrics} shows the performance of a DepthViT model using the optimized hyperparameter values across all anomaly factors considered for the metrics of precision, recall, F1 score, FPR, \& FNR.
 It was observed that the model performed very well, even for subtle anomaly factors (e.g. anomaly factor of 0.8), therefore additional anomaly factors were included in this study.